jado4810/privcert/README.md

 SSLCARevocationFile /etc/privcert/ca/crl.pem
 ```

+> [!NOTE]
+> In addition, might already have specified `SSLCertificateFile` and
+> `SSLCertificateKeyFile` to enable SSL with an appropriate server cert.

 Update apache configuration to make those valid:

 ```console
 $ sudo apachectl restart
 ```

-Now that site is not accessible until being installed cert signed by this ca.
+Now the site is not accessible until installing the client cert signed by this
+ca.

 User certs management
 ---------------------